Arol15/carl-copy/README.md

   - used Express to handle Restful API endpoints
   - created custom middleware to manage security on website
   - added routes to handle CRUD operations for users, tasks, teams, projects, and columns
+- Unit Tests
+	- decided to use customized functions to create model instances instead of using separate seed file for test environment

 ```javascript
 async  function  testCreate(callback)  {
 	let succeeded =  true;